AnandChowdhary/.github/SUPPORT.md

 close to a problem.
 Then, those trying to help you out have to spend a lot of time asking additional questions to understand what you are hoping to achieve.

-Spending the extra time up front can help save everyone time in the long run.
+Spending the extra time upfront can help save everyone time in the long run.

 *   Try to define what you need help with:
     *   Is there something in particular you want to do?